joegreene/2015-Spring-CS-121/Weekly Work/Week-12/README.md

 __Destructors__: Own destructor is called, then parent, then parent's parent, etc.

-##### Invoke Parent Constructor
+##### Invoke Parent Constructor Explicitly
 You mainly need to do this if you want to call a specific constructor of a base/parent class.
 Otherwise, the default constructor is called automatically.

 I think [this stackoverflow link](http://stackoverflow.com/questions/120876/c-superclass-constructor-calling-rules) explains how to do so very well already, so here you go.

 -------------------------------------------------------------------------------